 A nice and clean environment is pleasant and stimulating.
 We therefore ask you to keep the workers house clean and tidy during your stay and to leave it so for those who come after you.
 By making time and giving attention to this you will not only create a nice environment but also an atmosphere of care for yourself and for each other.

-You will need a pillowcase and sheets or a sleeping bag.
-You can bring yours, or if this is not possible you can obtain a set of sheets from the house at the expense of € 5.
+You will need a towel, a pillowcase and sheets or a sleeping bag.
+You can bring yours, or if this is not possible you can obtain a set of sheets & a towel from the house at the expense of € 5.
 Guests pay € 10 euros for a set, but volunteers only pay the cost of the laundry.

 WWoofers/volunteers and workers eat together.
 We also clean and wash dishes all together.